mjsmith037/mjsmith037.github.io/_posts/2016-08-19-ESA2016_and_HTML_presentations.md

 ## it looks better

-This is clearly a subjective point, but I think I can saw with certainty that there are more mechanisms in place (from slide transitions, to parralax backgrounds, to sub-slides, to a slide-space geometry in [impress.js](https://github.com/impress/impress.js/) or [jimpress.js](http://jmpressjs.github.io/jmpress.js/#/home), to any animation
+This is clearly a subjective point, but I think I can saw with certainty that there are more mechanisms in place (from slide transitions, to parallax backgrounds, to sub-slides, to a slide-space geometry in [impress.js](https://github.com/impress/impress.js/) or [jimpress.js](http://jmpressjs.github.io/jmpress.js/#/home), to any animation